-- Employees should wear PPE when possible. - Customers should consider using face coverings while in public.
+- Employees should wear PPE when possible. - Customers are required to wear a mask in indoor spaces.

-- Practice sensible social distancing, maintaining six feet between co-workers. - All persons in the store will be required to maintain a social distance of at least six feet between leach other.
-Sales registers must be at least six feet apart. - The number of people inside the store will be limited to 50% of fire marshal capacity or 8 people per 1,000 square feet. - When possible, open all non-essential doors to reduce the need for direct contact. - Stores with higher traffic will mark spaces 6 feet apart at the sales registers and outside the entrance to the store.
+- Practice sensible social distancing, maintaining six feet between co-workers. - All persons in the store will be required to maintain a social distance of at least six feet between each other.
+Sales registers must be at least six feet apart. - Governor Northam has enacted Executive Order 65 called Safer At Home: Phase Two directing regionally-based reopening guidelines.
+A preparatory document called Forward Virginia; A Blueprint for Easing Public Health Restrictions was created to help guide business.
+Please review these documents at Virginia.gov for guidance for your respective business sector. - When possible, open all non-essential doors to reduce the need for direct contact. - Stores with higher traffic will mark spaces 6 feet apart at the sales registers and outside the entrance to the store. - Employees who have a fever or are otherwise exhibiting COVID-19 symptoms will not be allowed to work. - A sign will be posted on the store that individuals who have a fever, cough, or any sign of sickness should not enter. - Employees should avoid touching their eyes, nose and mouth Do NOT shake hands. - Employees will be required to take reasonable steps to comply with guidelines on sanitation from the Centers for Disease Control and Prevention and the Virginia Department of Health. - Encourage workers to report any safety and health concerns to the employer.

-- Employees who have a fever or are otherwise exhibiting COVID-19 symptoms will not be allowed to work. - A sign will be posted on the store that individuals who have a fever, cough or any sign of sickness should not enter. - Employees should avoid touching your eyes, nose and mouth Do NOT shake hands. - Employees will be required to take reasonable steps to comply with guidelines on sanitation from the Center for Disease Control and Prevention. - Encourage workers to report any safety and health concerns to the employer. - Provide a place to wash hands or alcohol-based hand rubs containing at least 60% alcohol. - Train workers in proper hygiene practices. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Customers will be required to use hand sanitizer upon entering the store.
+- Provide a place to wash hands or alcohol-based hand wipes containing at least 60% alcohol. - Train workers in proper hygiene practices. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Customers will be required to use hand sanitizer upon entering the store.

-- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens. - Provide hand sanitizer and disinfectant wipes at register locations.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal, or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens. - Provide hand sanitizer and disinfectant wipes at register locations.